tm-a-t/TGPy/README.md

 TGPy> [...]
 ```

-Define a function to forward messages to Saved Messages with reply:
+Define a function which forwards messages to Saved Messages with reply:

 ```python
 def save():